 AIPG Honors and Award Descriptions

-Nominations for awards, accompanied by a supporting statement should be sent via mail (AIPG, 12000 Washington Street, Thornton, Colorado 80241-3134), fax (303-253-9220), or e-mail by January 15th to the AIPG National Headquarters.
-National awards include the Ben H. Parker Memorial Medal, the Martin Van Couvering Memorial Award, the John T. Galey, Sr. Memorial Public Service Award, Honorary Membership, and the Outstanding Achievement Award.
-(Click on award to go to the awards description.)
+Nominations for awards, accompanied by a supporting statement should be sent via mail to AIPG, 12000 Washington Street, Thornton, Colorado 80241-3134, fax 1-303-253-9220, or e-mail by January 15th to the AIPG National Headquarters.
+National awards include the Ben H. Parker Memorial Medal, the Martin Van Couvering Memorial Award, the John T. Galey, Sr. Memorial Public Service Award, Honorary Membership, Outstanding Achievement Award and the Presidential Certificate of Merit.

 The Ben H. Parker Memorial Medal is the Institute’s most distinguished award.
 It was established by the Executive Committee in 1969 in posthumous honor of a truly great leader, who devoted much of his life to improve the quality of geology and geologists and the services they provide.
 The medal is awarded to individuals who have long records of distinguished and outstanding service to the profession.